yashharjani/Sample/README.md

 	public class homeScreen extends browserSelector {
 		static homePage Obj = new homePage();

+        // Step definition for Given
 		@Given("Enter URL")
 		public void verifyURL() {
 			System.out.println("== Enter URL ==");
-		}
+			// Add any additional code related to this step, if needed }

+		// Step definition for When
 		@When("Browser is Open")
 		public void verifyBrowser() {
 			Obj.verifyHomePage();
 			System.out.println("== Browser is open ==");
-		}
+			// Add any additional code related to this step, if needed }

+		// Step definition for Then
 		@Then("User is redirected to URL")
 		public void verifyRedirection() {
 			System.out.println("== User is redirected to URL ==");
-		}
+			// Add any additional code related to this step, if needed }
 	}

 <ins>**Test Runner Class:**<ins>